-The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards ('AASB') adopted by the Australian Accounting Standards Board ('AASB') and the Corporations Act 2001.
+The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards ('AASBs') and interpretations adopted by the Australian Accounting Standards Board ('AASB') and the Corporations Act 2001.
 The financial statements of the Group also comply with International Financial Reporting Standards ('IFRSs') and interpretations adopted by the International Accounting Standards Board (IASB).

-The financial statements were authorised for issue by the Board of Directors on 20 August 2015.
+The financial statements were authorised for issue by the Board of Directors on 18 August 2016.